Unauthorized Employment | USCIS Consequences & I-485 Denial

 What Constitutes Unauthorized Employment?

-This is one of the most confusing topics for many foreign nationals in the United States.
 Without a clear understanding of the law, you could unwittingly violate your immigration status.
+USCIS works to ensure that the workers in this country are abiding by the law.
 For this reason, it is essential to seek guidance whenever making an employment decision.
 You may be engaging in unauthorized work by participating in any of the following:

-Unauthorized work is not limited to working for an organization or individual.
 If you establish or run a business in the United States without the required approval, even if you do it on a part-time basis, it will be considered unauthorized employment.
+It is important that you apply for the proper employment authorization documents before becoming self-employed.

 Volunteering

 Foreign nationals are allowed to make financial investments to generate capital gain without a work permit.
-Investment in the stock market, bonds, or other forms of savings that bring returns is permitted.
+Investment in the stock market, bonds, or other forms of savings that bring returns is permitted with an E-2 investor visa.
 You can also invest in a private company as a passive investor.
-However, playing an active role in the day-to-day running of a business or active Forex trading could be considered unauthorized employment.
+However, playing an active role in the day-to-day running of a business or active Forex trading or day-trading could be considered unauthorized employment.
+Therefore, any sort of active management in the U.S. is illegal.

-A very good example is the case of Wettasinghe versus USCIS, where a student was found to have violated his status for investing in and being actively involved in running a business.
+A student was found to have violated his status for investing in and being actively involved in running a business.
 Wettasinghe bought a fleet of six ice cream trucks and leased them to people for the purpose of selling ice cream on the streets.
-His active involvement included the regular buying of ice cream and stocking the trucks, plus occasionally driving the trucks when a driver was unavailable.
+His active involvement included the regular buying of ice cream and stocking the trucks, plus occasionally driving the trucks when a driver was not available.
 The court ruled that his activities were akin to unauthorized employment and affirmed his deportation or voluntary departure order.

 Tax Records

-If the unlawful job involves filing a tax document like a Form 1099, the USCIS may find out through your income tax.
+If the unlawful job involves filing a tax document like a Form 1099, the USCIS may find out through your income tax return.
 While this is the jurisdiction of the IRS, the USCIS can simply request the information from them.
+This is one of the most common ways the USCIS will know if you are engaged in unauthorized employment.

-In today’s age of social media where almost every activity is being shared online, with just a simple search about you or your employer, the USCIS can have access to evidence confirming unauthorized work.
-Even if you are very smart and don’t share such information on the internet, you never know when a colleague or other person might share a group picture of you at work on Facebook, Twitter, or Instagram.
+Almost every activity is being shared online, with just a simple search about you or your employer, the USCIS can have access to evidence confirming unauthorized work.
+Even if you don’t share such information on the internet, you never know when a colleague or other person might share a group picture of you at work on LinkedIn, Facebook, Twitter, Instagram, or TikTok.

 Someone Might Report You

 Even when the employment is under-the-table work within your neighborhood, someone might suspect and report you.
 If it is in an organization with multiple employees, you might also be reported by a coworker.
-The report could lead to an investigation by the USCIS.
+The USCIS takes these reports seriously, and it may lead to further, more extensive investigation by the organization.

 I-485 Denied Due to Unauthorized Employment

-If you find yourself receiving a notice that your I-485 was denied due to unauthorized employment the first call you should make is to your immigration lawyer.
-They will help you strategies ways to possibly appeal the denial and/or gather evidence in your favor that the work was authorized.
+If your I-485 form was denied due to unauthorized employment, you should contact an immigration attorney immediately.
+Our team can help you strategize ways to appeal the denial and gather evidence in your favor that you were authorized to work.

 Consequences of Unauthorized Employment